 In a contested divorce, the parties are in conflict over some aspect of the divorce, such as child custody or spousal support.
 The parties can hire a mediator to try and resolve disputes.
 An individual should be prepared for this not to work.

 The individual should also be prepared for the nature and subject of the dispute to change.
 At first, a former partner may focus on financial issues.
 Then the other partner may focus on legal child custody.
 Later one of the partners may attempt to call off the divorce completely.
 The individual should talk to their therapist about how to deal with different scenarios and to see if divorce is something they actually want to go ahead with.

 A contested divorce typically begins with meeting a divorce attorney.
 The individual will then gather relevant documents like titles to real property and tax returns to share with their attorney.
 If the individual is consulting an attorney but wants to file for divorce themselves, they can go to your State’s Administrative Court website and see if there are helpful forms to do it yourself.

 An individual with children who is preparing for a contested divorce should keep a custody journal.
 They should note how their former partner behaves throughout the divorce proceedings.
 The information that they collect may help them in custody proceedings.
-The individual should note problematic behavior by their former partner, such as trying to use the children to find out financial information.
-The individual should talk with their divorce attorney about how to counter such behavior.
+The individual should note problematic behaviour by their former partner, such as trying to use the children to find out financial information.
+The individual should talk with their child custody attorney in Fergus Falls, or a divorce attorney in their area, about how to counter such behaviour.

 The individual should then prepare and file the appropriate forms with the court.
 The individual will file the proof of service of the forms upon their former partner with the court.
 The individual should expect a response from their former partner.
 Both parties may make pretrial motions.